Solana trading bots guide (2026 edition)

 These bots require:

-The difference between a profitable market maker and one that bleeds is often how quickly they cancel stale quotes.
+The difference between a profitable market maker and one that bleeds is often how quickly they cancel stale quotes—and that's a function of data freshness plus submission speed.

 Execution bots (TWAP/VWAP)